hed-standard/hed-specification/docs/source/Appendix_A.md

 4. The `nameClass` is for schema nodes and labels.
 5. Values of `numericClass` must equivalent to a valid floating point value.
 6. Scientific notation is supported with the `numericClass`.
-7. The text class is for descriptions, mainly for use with the *Description* tag or schema element descriptions.
+7. The `textClass` is for descriptions, mainly for use with the *Description* tag or schema element descriptions.
-8. The posix path class is yet unspecified and currently allows any characters except commas.
+8. The `posixPath` class is as yet unspecified and currently allows any characters except commas.

 ````